lkdjiin/breakout-gravity/js/levels/level_documentation.md

 some points when you caught it), it has a value of 50 (so you will earn 50 points) and, with a ratio of 0.0», it has got 3 percent chance to appear when the ball hit a brick.

       { type: "points", value: 50, ratio: 0.03 }

+Some also must have a ttl (time to live) in seconds:

+      { type: "slippy", value: 0.9, ratio: 0.2, ttl: 30 }

 ## createBricksWall()